General info about PCR carry-over prevention

 The high sensitivity of PCRs, and qPCRs in particular, makes the method prone to contamination, giving false or inaccurate results.
 Carry-over contaminants from previous PCRs are considered to be one of the major sources of false positive results.
 The contaminants may be carried over from previous amplification reactions due to aerosolizaton, contaminating pipettes, surfaces, gloves and reagents.

 There are two common strategies to prevent carry-over contaminants when amplifying DNA and RNA.
 One is to have a separate lab for set-up and amplification, minimize the number of pipetting steps, and prevent opening of the tube after amplification.
 However, this is not always possible due to practical reasons.
 Moreover, it offers no guarantee for avoiding carry-over contamination.

-The benefit by using our Cod UNG is that it is irreversibly inactivated at 55˚C. Cod UNG is the only UNG compatible with one-step RT-qPCR!
+The benefit of using our Cod UNG is that it is irreversibly inactivated at 55˚C. Cod UNG is the only UNG compatible with one-step RT-qPCR!

 PCR carry-over prevention in RT-qPCR